-Upon receipt of necessary government approvals to commence drilling at Cobrasco or Mabuhay, the Company will be required to raise additional funds to advance the exploration of its projects and to complete expenditures required to maintain its options over its Comita, San Antonio and Mabuhay properties (please see Projects section above for more details).
+Upon receipt of necessary government approvals to commence drilling at Cobrasco or Mabuhay, the Company will be required to raise additional funds to advance the exploration of its projects and to complete expenditures required to maintain its option over the Mabuhay property (please see Projects section above for more details).
 In addition, should the Company acquire new projects it will be required to raise funds to meet any expenditure and/or option payment obligations.
 The Company will continue to utilize its cash resources to fund project exploration and administrative requirements.
 Aside from cash, the Company has no material liquid assets.
 There is no assurance that the Company will be able to raise necessary funds through capital raisings in the future, and to maintain its treasury in these times of difficult access to risk funding.